-- (1) be admitted to the University, - (2) satisfy University and state testing requirements,

-(3) secure an application to the Educator Preparation Program (EPP) from the Office of Curriculum and Instruction,

-(4) meet with departmental advisors to ensure all requirements have been met for admission to the EPP, complete all forms in the application packet, and

-(5) submit the completed application packet to the Office of Curriculum and Instruction on or before the submission deadline.
+- (1) be admitted to the University, - (2) satisfy University and state testing requirements, - (3) apply to the Educator Preparation Program (EPP) online at tsu.educatortracking.com and secure an application to the EPP from the Office of Curriculum and Instruction, Room 204, - (4) meet with departmental advisors to ensure all requirements have been met for admission to the EPP, complete all forms in the application packet, and - (5) complete and submit an online application, hard copy application and an official transcript to the Director of Certification in Room 100.

 Once admitted to the Educator Preparation Program (EPP), students become Candidate Teachers and are assigned an official departmental advisor who should be consulted each academic semester.
 Advisors guide candidate teachers through the Educator Preparation Program, as well as oversee matriculation through their programs of study.
-All requirements for the Educator Preparation Program must be met and candidate teachers must earn an overall GPA of 2.75 or better as a requirement for graduation.
+All requirements for the Educator Preparation Program must be met and candidate teachers must earn an overall GPA of 3.00 or better as a requirement for graduation.
 Courses designated as specialty courses must be completed with grades of "B" or better, where grades of "B-" are unacceptable, and assessment targets referenced for the Educator Preparation Program must also be met.